Student and Staff Support Committee

 - Jointly with AMSA, presented a webinar on students’ experiences of undertaking mental health first aid training, and schools’ programs to combat bullying and harassment.
 The webinar focused on how primary medical education programs can connect and contribute to the recently released doctor/student national wellbeing framework, Every Doctor, Every Setting.

 - Hosted a webinar given by Professor Helen Christensen (from the Black Dog Institute) which discussed research trials and translational research to better understand how to prevent the onset and severity of anxiety, depression and suicidal behaviour among the health workforce, with a specific focus on junior doctors and medical staff

-- Developed a questionnaire to capture successful practices of support services for medical students across all Australian and New Zealand medical schools
+- Shared examples of successful practices of support services for medical students across the network of Australian and New Zealand medical schools

-- Provided feedback to the Consensus Statement on Medical Student Wellbeing that was circulated to members by Medical Deans
+- Provided feedback to the Consensus Statement on Medical Student Wellbeing published in March 2019.